marcteale/home-assistant.io/source/_integrations/nest.markdown

 To remove existing credentials:

 1. Go to **{% my integrations title="Settings > Devices & services" %}**.
-2. Select the three dots (⋮) menu in the upper right corner.
+2. Select the three dots {% icon "mdi:dots-vertical" %} menu in the upper right corner.
 3. Review the list for any previous Google or Nest integrations.
 4. Remove any existing Google/Nest integration by selecting it and choosing "Delete".